|

 its new barrel and precision cut

-riflings, was no "tack driver."
-Good
+rifling, was no "tack driver."
+My rifle might be good

 enough for hunting, but to tell the truth, I found the accuracy very